How often do you read the fine print when you sign up for a new membership, open an account, or subscribe to a newsletter?

 With No Fine Print, I “Signed Up” For Amazon Prime

-Just this morning, I discovered I signed up for Prime.
+Just this morning, I discovered I signed up for Amazone Prime.

-This isn’t the first time I’ve done this without realizing it.
-It happened a few years ago and I didn’t know until I saw a $100 charge on my bank account.
+This isn’t the first time I’ve unintentionally signed up.
+It happened a few years ago and I didn’t know about it until I saw a $100 charge on my bank account.
 I couldn’t figure out how to cancel online so I called Amazon and got a refund.

-The second time it happened, I thought all these emails about Prime benefits were marketing to me.
-I didn’t realize they were telling me about all my great benefits I didn’t know I had until the emails started asking why I wasn’t watching Amazon Prime TV.
-I decided to keep it for the year.
-It was nice to get stuff right away and I did enjoy Sneaky Pete.
+The second time it happened, I had received a lot of Amazon emails but I thought they were simply marketing to me.
+I didn’t realize they were telling me about all my great benefits until the emails started asking why I wasn’t watching Amazon Prime TV.
+Didn’t I know what I was missing?
+After watching a few episodes of Sneaky Pete, I was hooked and kept the membership for a year until I received a renewal request and canceled.

 I suppose Prime would make sense if I was a constant Amazon customer but I’m not.
 I prefer to buy from local stores, even if they’re chains because most are independently owned.
 Plus, as a freelancer, it’s healthy for me to get outside the office once in a while and interact with real live people.